-This tip assumes that you are familiar with DLL usage and the related terms like static/dynamic linking.
-If you have no idea how to use DLLs then read this tip after learning the DLL related basics here: http://msdn.microsoft.com/en-us/library/1ez7dh12%28v=vs.80%29.aspx.
+This tip assumes that you are familiar with DLL usage and related terms like static/dynamic linking.
+If you have no idea how to use DLLs, then read this tip after learning the DLL related basics here.

-My advice is that never use DLLs in your project if you don't have to because they are trouble.
-If you still have to fall back on putting some C/C++ code to DLLs (or you have to create a plug-in interface) and its up to you to design the DLL interface (that is used only by your C/C++ code) then read along.
+My advice is to never use DLLs in your project if you don't have to because they are trouble.
+If you still have to fall back on putting some C/C++ code to DLLs (or you have to create a plug-in interface) and it's up to you to design the DLL interface (that is used only by your C/C++ code), then read along.
 There are 3 zip files attached with Visual C++ 2008 solutions that demonstrate what I describe in this tip.
-You can download and use them as skeletons because their code is very simple an near to minimal - might be useful if you are just about to find out how does a simple DLL project look like in Visual C++.
+You can download and use them as skeletons because their code is very simple and near to minimal - it might be useful if you are just about to find out how a simple DLL project looks like in Visual C++.

 DLL.h: (the public header of the DLL)